 The ESOMP shall be designed such that it is possible for the NCF to identify which ESOMPs are transmitting in a given geographic area.
-The ESOMP shall report location with at least 100 m resolution.
+The ESOMP shall report location with resolution not greater than 100 m.
 The applicant shall declare the means by which identification of ESOMPs is accomplished and the location reporting interval.
 In the case where an external system is required, the applicant shall declare which additional means are necessary for identification of the ESOMP.